 It is imperative that the internal insulation to the main external walls is returned around the reveals and heads of the window and that there is some form of separation between the external and internal window sills.

 If there is limited space around the window jamb to extend the internal insulation, it is usually possible to install some specialised reduced thickness insulation to the reveal and head that will have an adequate impact on the window jambs and head.
 This would need a Condensation Risk Analysis or professional opinion of a specialist historic building consultancy to support the proposed solution.

 The required thickness of the insulation product depends on the thermal performance of the existing structure and the quality of the insulation product.

 As an example, with a 225mm solid brick wall and using a high performance insulation board such as Celotex or Kingspan, a typical insulation thickness for the reveal should be 25mm.
 However, there are a number of other products on the market including multifoils that are considerably thinner.
 Any alternative product used should have some form of acceptable third party accreditation to confirm its suitability and performance for use in this specific situation.

-For more information on refurbishments and conversions please refer to Chapter 12 of our Technical Manual.
+For more information on refurbishments and conversions please refer to Chapter 12 of the LABC Warranty Technical Manual.